harivilasp/Real-Time-Google-Drive-Monitoring/README.md

-Before testing, make sure your server is running by executing node app.js or whatever your entry file is named.
+Before testing, make sure your server is running by executing node app.js

 1. Testing Authentication
    First, navigate to http://localhost:3000/auth in your web browser.
 This should redirect you to Google's OAuth 2.0 authentication flow.